Detailed Action

 [wherein the refrigeration cycle apparatus is configured to perform]

-Yabu does not teach system including an outdoor heat exchanger for radiating heat from the first refrigerant in the cooling operation, a controller for switching the operations of the refrigeration cycle apparatus, or the refrigerants in the first and second refrigerants being chosen such that the first refrigerant has 1 MPa or less at 30ºC and the second refrigerant has 1.5 MPa or more at 30ºC.
+Yabu does not teach system including a first outdoor heat exchanger for radiating heat from the first refrigerant in the cooling operation, a controller for switching the operations of the refrigeration cycle apparatus, or the refrigerants in the first and second refrigerants being chosen such that the first refrigerant has 1 MPa or less at 30ºC and the second refrigerant has 1.5 MPa or more at 30ºC.

 PNG